mgoeker/table2itol/README.md

 *Please note that explaining how to correctly install R is beyond the scope of this manual, and please do not contact the `table2itol.R` authors about this issue.
 There is plenty of online material available elsewhere.
-As for the installation of or R packages see the FAQ below.*
+As for the installation of R packages see the FAQ below.*

 ## Installation